 Note: If you’re like many Americans running your business from a home office, homeowner’s insurance isn’t enough.
 A home policy doesn’t cover things like your laptop or other business-related equipment/files.

 Furthermore, it doesn’t cover anything housed outside your home (like your office).
 Business property insurance helps fill this gap by covering all of your business-related belongings and commercial property regardless of where the property is damaged or destroyed.

 All business owners should carefully consider purchasing business property insurance, especially if you own or rent anything essential to your business’s continued operations.

-Furthermore, if you’re not prepared to pay for damages from your pocket, a commercial property policy can help reduce the financial burden.
+Furthermore, if you’re not prepared to pay for damages from your pocket, a business property insurance policy can help reduce the financial burden.
 This coverage could make the difference between shutting your doors forever… or keeping them open.

 Accidents, disasters, and shady people happen all the time, usually, because of factors outside your control.
 And if you’re like most business owners, the life (or theoretical death) of your company isn’t a risk you’re willing to leave to chance.

 Specifics of your plan vary depending on the company and policy you choose.
 It’s essential to understand what most business property plans cover so you can make sure your business is fully protected regardless of the situation.

 Generally, business property insurance policies cover physical assets on your business property.
 In a nutshell, this includes your building, equipment, inventory, and anything else on site.
 More specifically, coverage includes: